kevinleung987/Imgur-Album-Scraper/README.md

 # Imgur Album Link Scraper
-Scrapes all the images from the album ID of an Imgur album into a folder.
+Scrapes all the images of an Imgur album into a folder.